-William Canavan – Executive Director: Bill assists men being released from civil commitment and those being discharged from other federal, state and county correctional facilities with all their essential needs when returning to the community.
+William Canavan – Founder & Executive Director: Bill assists men and women being released from civil commitment and/or from other federal, state and county correctional facilities with all their essential needs when returning to the community.
 Many of these individuals have served several years of incarceration and are homeless.
 Bill is uniquely qualified to assist because he too spent more than three decades in prison.